seanjamescurrie/bananagrams/README.md

 ## Stretch Goals

 - Allow users to create their own anagrams for friends to solve
-- Allow users to comment on anagrams
+- Allow users to comment on user generated anagrams after complete (hide comments until complete)
 - Expand to other topics (capital cities, history, books, art etc)